 This post is also available in: Suomi

-This year Kemppi celebrates its 70th anniversary in the welding industry.
+In May 2019, Kemppi celebrates its 70th anniversary in the welding industry.
 Throughout its history, Kemppi has been known for taking an active role in the research and development of arc welding and collaborating with educational institutes.
 In the era of digitalization and automation, Kemppi has teamed up with schools, colleges, and universities across the world to help train a new generation of welders.
 These partnerships provide many opportunities for training, employment, and research, and play a key role in changing the image of welding from “dirty, dull and dangerous” to “cool, clean and clever”.

 Overcoming obstacles to growth

-India is one of the fastest growing economies in the world but faces a shortage of five million welding professionals in the next few years.
+India is one of the fastest-growing economies in the world but faces a shortage of five million welding professionals in the next few years.
 Growth in the country’s welding industry is tied to infrastructure development and the manufacturing sector, whose share in the GDP is being raised under the government’s “Make in India” initiative.

 Since its establishment in 2011, Kemppi’s subsidiary in India has actively aligned itself with nearly 20 educational institutes in the country and assisted in training the much-needed “makers of India”.